“We will not be responsible for any damage or loss caused by fire or theft”.

-If you are a consumer doing business with a merchant, the law says that the merchant cannot limit or exclude his responsibility.
+If you’re a consumer doing business with a merchant, the law says that the merchant cannot limit or excluding his responsibility.
 (A merchant is a person doing business.)
-In other words, you don't have to worry about a limitation or exclusion of responsibility clause in these situations: they aren't valid!
+In other words, you don’t have to worry about a limitation or exclusion of responsibility clause: they aren’t valid!

 You could therefore take legal action against these people, for example:

 - The grooming company that hurt your pet.

 - The gym where you dislocated your shoulder on a machine that wasn’t properly maintained.

 - The mover who damaged your sofa.

 A person you deal with can exclude or limit his responsibility for damage to your property if all of these conditions are met:

 - You’re aware that there’s a limitation or exclusion clause in the contract.